Traditional Wooden Arrows For Hunting Or Target Practice - My Archery Corner

 This would make it very difficult to shoot consistently.

-But when you make sure that their spine (+-5 lb) and weight (+- 10 grain) is nearly the same, then you won’t have a problem with your wooden arrows.
+But when you make sure that their spine (+-5 lb) and weight (+- 10 grain) are nearly the same, then you won’t have a problem with your wooden arrows.

 Can Not Be Used With Compound Bows